JohnZolton/patense-local/README.md

 ## Features
 - **Deep document search** - find relevant portions of references fast with AI
+- **Inventive feature extraction** - get all disclosed features for possible claims or amendments
+- ***NEW*** **OA Auditor** - Upload a set of claims and references, AI parses the claims into inventive elements and searches all references

 ![Deep Search Demo](./search.gif)

-- **Inventive feature extraction** - get all disclosed features for possible claims or amendments

 ![Extraction Demo](./extract.gif)